Israeli missile strikes put Damascus airport out of service | Law-Order

 Israel's military fired missiles toward the international airport of Syria's capital early on Monday, putting it out of service and killing two soldiers and wounding two others, the Syrian army said.

-The attack, which occurred shortly after midnight on Sunday, was the second in seven months to put the Damascus International Airport out of service.
+The attack, which occurred shortly after midnight Sunday, was the second in seven months to put the Damascus International Airport out of commission.
 It caused material damage in a nearby area, the army said, without giving further details.

 The conflicting reports could not immediately be reconciled.
 The Observatory said the runway used for civilian flights was fixed while another, used for cargo transport, remains out of service.
 That runway is also used by Iran-backed backed groups, the Observatory added.
+Later on Monday, Syria's Foreign Ministry said the strikes are “part of a series of Israeli crimes” targeting Syria.
+The ministry, in a statement, called on the UN Security Council to condemn the “Israeli crimes and aggressions” adding that those responsible should be held accountable and such attacks should not be repeated.
 There was no comment from Israel.

 Syrian state TV reported that the private Cham Wings resumed flights while the flight-tracking website Flightradar24 showed a flight by Iraq's private Fly Baghdad coming from the Iraqi city of Najaf was about to land shortly around 9 am in Damascus.
 On June 10, Israeli airstrikes that struck Damascus International Airport caused significant damage to infrastructure and runways.
 It reopened two weeks later after repairs.